Adaminaby

 Summers are mostly pleasant.
 We do get the odd cold snap, and maybe even a few snowflakes in summer - this is the Snowy Mountains!

-Precipitation on average is spread fairly evenly across the year.
-Cold climate gardening is a challenge, with a short growing season and the chance of late frosts.
+Precipitation on average is spread fairly evenly across the year, but actual monthly rainfalls & total annual rainfall can vary considerably from one year to the next.
+Cold climate gardening is a challenge, with a short growing season and the risk of frost in late spring or even summer.

 If you love the mountains, why not live here?